 FFS: For MCL definition, whether the gNB antenna gain comprising component 2 should be updated to include components 2+3+4.

+FFS which one is used for coverage target setting.

 (FL4) Proposal 5.3.2 – Not discussed in offline

 Reusing the link budget template from TR38.830 (with the deletion highlighted) for 6GR coverage evaluation, i.e., the following table with notes as follows: